-Here's an interview with The Grateful Dead's Jerry Garcia from the December 1987 issue of Guitar World, which featured Joe Perry on the cover.
-The original story by John Swenson started on page 34 and ran with the headline, "Back From the Dead: A little grey around the edges but still as out there as ever, Dead Head Jerry Garcia is pickin’ his way to prosperity."
+Here's an interview with the Grateful Dead's Jerry Garcia from the December 1987 issue of Guitar World, which features Joe Perry on the cover.
+The original story ran with the headline, "Back From the Dead: A little grey around the edges but still as out there as ever, Dead Head Jerry Garcia is pickin’ his way to prosperity."

 Jerry Garcia looked around the Grateful Dead’s rehearsal studio in San Rafael, California, and smiled.
 “It’s good to not die,” said Garcia, who suffered a nearly fatal diabetic coma in July of ’86.

 The legendary guitarist whose mercurial improvisations are the life’s blood of the Grateful Dead’s music has made a miraculous recovery from an illness that at first left him incapable of walking, speaking clearly or playing.
 “I remember the moment in the hospital when he was recuperating,” said Dead drummer Mickey Hart.

 “Once he came out of his coma, you could see that he has life back in him,” The first thing he asked for was his acoustic guitar.
 He must play, he’s an animal.
 He’s like a thirsty animal, like a shark, always eating, always playing.
 If he can breathe, he’ll play.”
 Garcia insisted that he was never aware of being seriously ill.
 “For me it wasn’t one of those near-death experiences,” he explained.

 “It was very weird, it had a sort of science-fiction quality to it.
 But it wasn’t painful, it was cerebral.
 The weird part of it was that it took a while for me to get to the point where I was understood.
 I had to fish for everything.